Common Names: Blueberry

 Purchasing hints: Purchase stems before the berries are fully ripe.
 Look for undamaged berries and turgid foliage.

-Conditioning: Give the woody stem a fresh break or cut.
+Conditioning: Give the woody stem end a fresh break or cut.
 Cut with as sharp knife.
-Hydrate in water for two hours before storage or usage.
-Use commercial floral preservative / food.
+Hydrate in water mixed with a commercial floral food for two hours before storage or usage.